ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

     ```

-#### Downloading, extracting and copying locally workshop materials
+##### Download, extract and copy workshop materials locally

-1. Download the Workshop materials to the JumpBox.
-Open a `PowerShell window`
+1. If not already in a sesssion, open a `PowerShell window`

 1. Clone the GitHub repository to the root